 Fusion offers a convenient all-in-one system that's easy to roll from OR to OR.

 The modular Fusion Compact™ gives you access to navigation in the OR or office when you need it.

 Disease, previous surgery, and normal anatomical variations can make it a challenge to perform the safest and most effective endoscopic sinus surgery, even with a detailed knowledge of anatomy and surgical skill.
 Avoiding orbital injuries, entry into the brain, and the carotid artery are paramount.

 Image-guided surgery has become an industry standard for many endoscopic sinus surgeries.
-The American Academy of Otolaryngology – Head and Neck Surgery (AAO-HNS) endorses the use of image-guided surgery for procedures including:1
+The American Academy of Otolaryngology – Head and Neck Surgery (AAO-HNS) endorses the use of image-guided surgery for procedures including:4

-Whether you're performing functional endoscopic sinus surgery (FESS) or complex skull base procedures, our Fusion image-guided surgery system provides valuable information that can help enable a safer, more thorough procedure.
+Whether you're performing functional endoscopic sinus surgery (FESS) or complex skull base procedures, navigation systems provide valuable information that can help enable more thorough procedures and navigate around critical structures.

 Dalgorf D, Sacks R, Wormald P-J, et al. Image-guided surgery influences perioperative morbidity from endoscopic sinus surgery: A systematic review and meta-analysis.
 Otolaryngol Head Neck Surg.
 July 2013;149(1):17-29.